FourjsGenero/pool_doctors_server/README.md

 # pool_doctors_server
 This project contains the back end applications to be used in conjunction with the Pool Doctors demo application for Genero Mobile.

-NOTE: This is in a state of flux 30/9/2020 as I perform final testing, please ignore this program for a day or two

 This project consists of a a number of applications.

 The applications are ...